What is a flight attendant?

 - Triad Aviation Academy: TAA wants to get you out flying as quickly as possible, which is why they offer their accelerated flight attendant certificate.
 If you want a reputable academy that will be grueling but quick, this is a great option.

 - International Air and Hospitality Academy: International Air and Hospitality Academy will train you to become a travel specialist.
-This is a 20 week program that will get you set for traveling as a flight attendant both nationally and internationally.
+This is a 20-week program that will get you set for traveling both nationally and internationally.
 If you want to be set apart from the crowd, their programs can’t be beat.

 A flight attendant can be a physically demanding job, and you must be able to handle it.
 Go to the gym, work out at home, or wherever you want, but keep yourself in shape.
 Part of being a flight attendant is looking the part.